By Benjamin Adner, Inkcups Now President

 Materials.
 YAG lasers are ideally suited for metals, but their wavelengths are not easily absorbed by many other materials (wood, acrylic, plastics, fabrics, etc.) A CO2 laser beam has much more latitude and can be absorbed easily by many organic materials such as wood, paper, plastics, glass, textiles, and rubber, but is not easily absorbed by metal.

-The capability of the laser software is a critical element for producing the high quality pad printing plates that are able to meet today’s demanding quality standards.
-When lasers were first introduced to make clichés, they were only able to engrave plates with straight “open etch”; they were incapable of engraving bitmap, gradient, halftone, or process images; and they were not able to handle industry standard software.
+The capability of the laser software is a critical element for producing high-quality pad printing plates that are able to meet today’s demanding quality standards.
+When lasers were first introduced to make clichés, they were only able to engrave plates with straight “open etch”; they were incapable of engraving bitmap, gradient, halftone, or process images; and they were not able to handle industry-standard software.

 Three of the main file formats that are used in the industry today are .ai (Adobe Illustrator), .dxf (Corel Draw, Autocad, Flexisign), and .bmp (gradients, process images).
 It is critical that the laser software is able to handle the latest revision of all of these standard file formats so that any laser polymer plate making system can be seamlessly integrated into the workflow of the target company.